 Most large stores are open 9am-6pm Tuesday-Friday, 9am-5pm Saturday, 12pm-5pm Sunday and 1pm-6pm Monday.

 If you love art, purchasing a museum pass is highly recommended.

-Electricity is different than the U.S., so bring or purchase an adapter to re-charge your digital equipment.
+Electricity is different than in the U.S., so bring or purchase an adapter to re-charge your digital equipment.

-Confirm that breakfast buffet is included in your room price before going to the breakfast room.
+Confirm that the breakfast buffet is included in your room price before going to the breakfast room.
 If you need to cancel a hotel room, confirm the hotel’s cancellation policy and get the cancellation “in writing” in order to avoid cancellation fees.

-The major holidays in Amsterdam are New Year’s Day, Good Friday, Easter, Easter Monday, Queens Birthday, Liberation Day, Ascension, Whit Sunday, Whit Monday, Christmas, Boxing Day.
+The major holidays in Amsterdam are New Year’s Day, Good Friday, Easter, Easter Monday, Queens Birthday, Liberation Day, Ascension, Whit Sunday, Whit Monday, Christmas, and Boxing Day.

 Pre-COVID, Amsterdam received 5.4 million tourists/year, with about 14% from America.

 Pack good walking shoes, since Amsterdam is a great city for walking, bicycle rentals, Metro Rail and Tram rides.